qawolf/qawolf/docs/docs/smoke_tests_with_alerts.md

 If you run the test again (`npx qawolf test myFirstSmokeTest`), you'll see that it still passes.

 After we clear completed todos, we should no longer see any todos on the page.
-We'll add code that waits until the todo `<section>` no longer exists on the page to verify that it disappears.
+We'll add code that waits until the todos `<section>` no longer exists on the page to verify that it disappears.
 To do so, we'll use the [`waitUntil` helper method](api#qawolfwaituntilpredicate-timeoutms-sleepms), which takes a function and a timeout in milliseconds.
 It waits until the function returns `true`, throwing an error if the timeout is reached.
 We'll also use the [Puppeteer API](https://github.com/puppeteer/puppeteer/blob/master/docs/api.md).

 Now let's update the test code.
+Here is a summary of what we'll do:

-We'll use the [`browser.page` method](api#browserpageoptions) to get the current [Puppeteer `page` instance](https://github.com/puppeteer/puppeteer/blob/v2.0.0/docs/api.md#class-page).
-We'll then call [`waitUntil`](api#qawolfwaituntilpredicate-timeoutms-sleepms), passing it a function that calls [Puppeteer's `page.$` method](https://github.com/puppeteer/puppeteer/blob/master/docs/api.md#pageselector) to find the todos `<section>` (in TodoMVC the [CSS selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) `section.main` will work).
+1. Use the [`browser.page` method](api#browserpageoptions) to get the current [Puppeteer `page` instance](https://github.com/puppeteer/puppeteer/blob/v2.0.0/docs/api.md#class-page).
+2. Call [`waitUntil`](api#qawolfwaituntilpredicate-timeoutms-sleepms), passing it a function that calls [Puppeteer's `page.$` method](https://github.com/puppeteer/puppeteer/blob/master/docs/api.md#pageselector) to find the todos `<section>`.
+The `page.$` method runs [`document.querySelector`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) with the given [CSS selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) and returns the matching [Puppeteer `ElementHandle`](https://github.com/puppeteer/puppeteer/blob/master/docs/api.md#class-elementhandle) or null if none found.
+3. Pass the [CSS selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) `section.main` to [Puppeteer's `page.$` method](https://github.com/puppeteer/puppeteer/blob/master/docs/api.md#pageselector).
+In [TodoMVC](http://todomvc.com/examples/react), `section.main` contains the todos and will disappear from the page once todos have been cleared.

 Once the todos `<section>` no longer exists because the todos have been cleared, we will end the test.
-If the section never disappears, the test will fail.
+If a bug on the application prevents the todos from being cleared, the test will fail.

 First, update the first line of your test file to also import `waitUntil` from `qawolf`: